bagrat/pyerarchy/README.rst

 Basic Usage
 -----------

 The central point of Pyerarchy is the Node.
-The basic usage starts by initializing and entry point Node and manipulating it further::
+The basic usage starts by initializing an entry point Node and manipulating it further::

     node = Node('entry/point/path')  # Initialize a new node